-What to Look for in an Energy Efficient Central Air Conditioner
+What to Look for in a High Efficiency Central Air Conditioner

 When shopping for a new or replacement central air conditioning unit, there are a number of things to consider.
 From the initial cost of the unit and installation to the complexity of ongoing maintenance, making a decision purely on price is a mistake you’ll pay dearly for down the road.

 Whether you are a Wisconsin resident of Washington or Ozaukee County - or you live in another state, with rising electric costs, energy efficiency is always a factor.
 A low cost air conditioning unit may seem affordable now, but if it is not energy efficient, higher utility bills will quickly eat up those initial savings.